-- Wear only one pair of tight-fitting socks or tights (same pair that will be worn when skating). - Don't buy a larger size for skater to "grow into".
-If they are too loose, skates will not be supportive. - A leather boot is preferable to vinyl.
+- Wear only one pair of tight fitting socks or tights (the same pair that will be worn when skating). - Avoid buying a larger size for skater to "grow into".
+If too loose, skates will not be supportive. - A leather boot is preferable to vinyl.
 Laces and hooks are preferable to buckles.
-Molded plastic skates are not recommended.
+Moulded plastic skates are not recommended.